Painful intelligence: What AI can tell us about human suffering: Reducing self-needs

 \subsection{General reduction of self}

-If we see self as the source of control, and then we admit uncontrollability as discussed above, this can be seen as a way of reducing the power of the self to influence our thinking.
-As far as self is about control, giving up control is, figuratively speaking, giving up part of the self.
+In addition to reducing the two specific self-needs just considered, we can aim at a more general ``reduction of self'', which can take many forms.
+To begin with, if we see the self as the source of control, and then we recognize uncontrollability as discussed earlier in this chapter, this can actually be seen as a way of reducing the power of the self.
+As far as the self is about control, giving up control is, figuratively speaking, giving up part of the self.
 More precisely, it is rejecting part of the power that self-centered processing has on us.

-Such ``reduction of self'' is a general principle that can take many forms.
-One approach is limiting the number of things belonging to self.
-For example, I could consider things that I think belong to me: perhaps my family, my house, my job and so on.
+Another approach is limiting the number of things that belong to ``myself''.
+Typically, I would consider that a number of things belong to me: perhaps my family, my home, my job, and so on.
 If I think of them as ``mine'', I invest them with a certain power because I think I should be able to control them, as well as keep them intact.
 In other words, I think that they are in a sense part of myself; some would say I ``identify'' with them.
 Then, if anything bad happens to them, or anybody tries to take them away from me, I will have a strong negative emotion as if my self were threatened---and in a sense the intactness of my person or self \textit{is} threatened.